PoisotLab/MS_befwm_softwarenote/ms.md

 # Introduction

 Community and ecosystem ecologists have long sought to understand the diversity, properties, and dynamics of multi-species assemblages.
 The characteristics of communities emerge in unpredictable ways because species influence one another through direct, and indirect, ecological interactions.
-Seeing that the coexistence of populations is constrained in part by feeding interactions, models of the relationship between resources and consumers have been a useful and frequent tool in studying the theory of community dynamics.
-Although this modelling effort started from simple, abstracted models like the Lotka-Volterra family [@baca11lvp], more tailored and parameterized models emerged whose goal was to include a broader range of ecological and biological mechanisms, thus hopefully providing more realistic representations of empirical systems.
+Seeing that the coexistence of populations is constrained at least by feeding interactions, models of the relationship between resources and consumers have provided a useful and frequent tool in studying the theory of community dynamics.
+Although these modeling efforts started from simple, abstract models like those from the Lotka-Volterra family [@baca11lvp], more tailored and parameterized models have emerged whose goal was to include a broader range of ecological and biological mechanisms, thus hopefully providing more realistic representations of empirical systems.
 Among these, the "bio-energetic" model of @yodz92bsc is a general representation of resource-consumer dynamics, yielding results comparable to empirical systems, while needing minimal parameters.
 To achieve this purpose, it uses allometric scaling of metabolic biomass production and feeding rates, meaning that the flow of biomass from a resource to its consumer depends on their body-mass.

 Seeing that the dynamics of ecological communities are driven not only by pairwise interactions, but also by the fact that these interactions